stacklane/docs/🗄/Article/users/settings.md

 Predefined string which specifies the overall authentication mode of the site.
 Default: `inherit`

-- `inherit` &mdash; Default.
+- `inherit` -- Default.
 If the site is nested, inherit the parent site's user behavior, otherwise `none`
-- `none` &mdash; Explicitly disabled user and/or session functionality.
+- `none` -- Explicitly disabled user and/or session functionality.
 Suitable for assets and fully public sites.
-- `required` &mdash; Private access only, requiring user authentication for all endpoints.
+- `required` -- Private access only, requiring user authentication for all endpoints.
-- `optional` &mdash; Aware of users, but they are not explicitly required for access.
+- `optional` -- Aware of users, but they are not explicitly required for access.
 Suitable for login screens and other dual use areas.

 # Roles